You are not reading the latest stable version of this documentation. If you want up-to-date information, please have a look at 0.3.5.x.

 On first install, the Bitcoin service must verify the entire history of transactions in order to verify transactions going forward.
-This can take up to a week depending on your internet connection.
-On a fast connection, you can expect 3-4 days.
-You can continue to use your Embassy normally in the meantime.
+This can take up to a week depending on your hardware and internet connection.
+You can continue to use your server normally during this sync.
 You can learn more about the Initial Block Download in this video.

-Previous Embassy versions (pre-0.3.0) only allowed a pruned node, but the option is now yours.
-In the Bitcoin Config, find the section on pruning, and set to ‘Manual’ or ‘Automatic’ to to prune to specified sizes, or turn pruning off entirely for a full archival node.
-Please keep in mind that a full archival node will take up between 400-500GB of your drive as of 2022.
+The option is yours.
+In the Bitcoin Config, find the section on pruning to prune to specified sizes, or turn pruning off entirely for a full archival node.
+Please keep in mind that a full archival node will take up between approximately 500GB of your data drive as of 2023.
+If you have a small disk, StartOS will change Bitcoin’s config to prune.

-At present, the Embassy does not offer its own node visualization tool.
+At present, StartOS does not offer its own node visualization tool (although this is planned).
 You can view certain properties about your node inside the “Properties” section, but not in an animated GUI.
-If you want to use bitcoin-cli, you may do so by adding an SSH key onto your Embassy and exec-ing into the bitcoind docker container.
+If you want to use bitcoin-cli, you may do so by adding an SSH key to your server and exec-ing into the bitcoind docker container (advanced).
 Otherwise, the main way to actually use your node is through a wallet.
 The QT GUI is not usable because it cannot be served through the browser (which is necessary here), and last we checked, the QT desktop client was incapable of connecting to a remote node over Tor.

-Node (Embassy) <— Wallet (Specter, Sparrow, Electrum) <— Hardware signer (Coldcard, Trezor)
+Node (on StartOS) <— Wallet (Specter, Sparrow, Electrum) <— Hardware signer (Coldcard, Trezor)

-You would use your hardware signer with your wallet, then instruct that wallet to use Embassy as its node.
+You use your hardware signer with your wallet, then instruct that wallet to use your Bitcoin node as its node.

 Nodes are for interacting with the Bitcoin network: enforcing consensus rules, validating and relaying blocks/transactions, and broadcasting transactions.